Ben0126/Parrot-with-PPO-Controller/README.md

 # Parrot-with-PPO-Controller
-Main is using GPU </br>
+It is using GPU </br>
-This code is using PPO to train and bulid a altitude controller
+The project used PPO to train and bulid a altitude controller